-Dr. Kassahun Bilcha is an internationally renowed board-certified dermatologist with years of experience in treating skin diseases, teaching, and mentoring.
+Dr. Kassahun Bilcha is an internationally renowned board-certified dermatologist with years of experience in treating skin diseases, teaching, and mentoring.
 He completed both his internship and dermatology residency at Emory University in Atlanta and did a research fellowship at Georgetown University, Washington D.C.
 He had prior training at Addis Ababa and Gondar Universities in Ethiopia, where he also served in different managerial positions.

 Dr. Bilcha has also been extensively involved with global health and took different research and training opportunities from many countries.
 He has extensively traveled throughout the world.

 His expertise in dermatology includes managing adults and children with general dermatologic conditions like skin cancer, acne, vitiligo, eczema, psoriasis, itching, and other skin inflammations.
 He performs skin and nail surgeries for the removal of cancerous and non-cancerous conditions.
 Other services provided by Dr. Bilcha include chemical peels, botulinum (Botox) injections, and facial fillers.

 In his spare time, Dr. Kassahun Bilcha enjoys traveling and spending time with his three children and wife.